SivaCse/Notes/es6.md

 * ) let and const are scoped to the nearest enclosing block.
 * ) variables declared using let can read/assign values inside block
 * ) use inside loop,  so using setTimeout inside loop will get every value instead of last one
+* ) Adding var at the top level will add the variable in the global object but for let this wont happen

 Ex 1
 ```js